-Stress affects us the same way it did our cavemen ancestors.
-We are still wired for stress physiologically much the same way we were millennia ago, with our primordial fight or flight response well alive within us to keep us alert and safe.
+How many saber-toothed tigers have tried to maul you to death today?
+Hopefully, the stressors in your life don’t involve an apex predator chasing you through the bush, as was the case for our cavemen ancestors.
+Still, stress affects us the same way it did them.
+We are wired for stress physiologically much the same way we were millennia ago, with our primordial fight-or-flight response within us keeping us alert and safe.

 Though not all stress is bad, we need a break from bad stressors, otherwise our health may begin to deteriorate.

 Modern humans battle bad stressors — staying in an unhealthy or challenging relationship; coronavirus; financial hardships; job worries; drug and alcohol abuse — and all this distress may cause the body to:

 - Elevate blood pressure

 - Slow down digestion and metabolism

 - Flood the bloodstream with chemicals like adrenaline and cortisol

 - Tense up muscles

 Though you might not have to flee a predator, the same chemical cocktails are coursing through your body as the caveman's.